curtmorgan3/quest-bound-docs/docs/attributes/attributes.md

 # Attributes

 Attributes are the atomic particles of a ruleset.
-How you represent the characters, items, locations, creatures and abilities of your game will all boil down to what attributes you assign these entities and how they vary.
+How you describe the characters, items, locations, creatures and abilities of your game will all boil down to what attributes you assign these entities and how they vary.

 Attributes are variables, meaning they can change.
 When a character is introduced in Quest Bound, it will get its own copy of attributes.
 These attributes can be controlled and changed on that character’s sheet.